Identifying and Mapping

 Session Instructor:

-Cami recently retired from the U.S. Fish and Wildlife Service after 27 years of federal service, most of it with the National Wildlife Refuge System.
+Cami Dixon recently retired from the U.S. Fish and Wildlife Service after 27 years of federal service, most of it with the National Wildlife Refuge System.
 She has worked in grassland ecology since 1997 and is widely recognized across North Dakota for her knowledge of prairie conservation and plant communities.
 Over the course of her career, she has been part of more than 20 peer‑reviewed publications focused on grasslands and wetlands.

-Do you have other training needs (e.g., plant monitoring methods)or questions, contact camidixon@meadowlarkenv.com.
+For other training needs (e.g., plant monitoring methods)or questions, contact camidixon@meadowlarkenv.com.